japoveda10/webservice/README.md

     `$ sudo npm install`

-5. Now, run InfluxDB server:
+5. Now, run the InfluxDB server:

     `$ influxd`

-6. Open a new terminal window (do not close the other one) and run InfluxDB Command Line Interface:
+6. Open a new terminal window (do not close the other one) and run the next command to have access to the InfluxDB Command Line Interface:

     `$ influx`

-7. In that terminal window, you should see ">".
-If so, type CREATE DATABASE monitor
+7. In that terminal window, you should see a ">".
+If so, enter the following and hit enter:

+    `$ CREATE DATABASE monitor`

 8. Open a new terminal window (do not close the other two) and make sure you are inside the webservice folder.
 Then, run: